JithinGeorge10/ChatDaddy-Minimalist-Kanban-Board/README.md

-# 📝 Minimalist Kanban Board (Personal Tasks Tracker)
+# 📝 Frontend Test — Minimalist Kanban Board

 This is a minimalist Kanban board built with **React**, **TypeScript**, **Tailwind CSS**, and **@dnd-kit** for drag-and-drop functionality.
 Tasks are persisted locally using `localStorage`.